nicolasvidelac/TodosApplication/README.md

  This is because Microsoft's "NuGet" Framework certificate has expired at the end of Januray 2021 and it has not been renewed yet.
 There are several workarounds on the internet (see: https://github.com/NuGet/Announcements/issues/49), but the only real solution is to wait for a renewed certificate from the NuGet team.
 Sorry.

+### How does it work:
+I programmed this project using OOP.
+There are only 3 classes, User, Folder and Item